-Buying a home in Covina with All Seasons Real Estate, Inc
+Looking to buy your new home in Covina?
+All Seasons Real Estate, Inc can help.

-I like to give buyers an overview of the whole deal so they know exactly what they can expect.
+I like to provide buyers with an outline of the whole deal so they know exactly what to expect.

 Below are my nine steps to buying a home.